Should I stay in Higher level maths?

 - Have I discussed this with my maths teacher, my parents/guardian and my career guidance teacher?

-It’s a lot of questions, but they will help you to clarify your thinking.
+Yes, it’s a lot of questions, but they will help you to clarify your thinking in this area.
 When you have answered them, and consulted with your teachers and parents, you will be in a good position to make your decision.

 We love to see students do well at higher level maths, but we equally value and support our ordinary level students.
 This is very much a decision for students to make individually, after giving it careful thought.